concussionjs/concussionjs-core/README.md

 Build your first application < 5 minutes following the tutorial at http://www.concussionjs.com

-Run ConcussionJS platform one of three ways
+Run ConcussionJS platform one of four ways
 -----------------------------

 ###1.
 As a cloud platform (fastest to test)